Discover Your Strengths

 The best place was when I was at a strategic level and working with executives and/or business units to help them achieve their goals.
 It had to be new, fresh, changing, dynamic, filled with new people, fun and monetarily fulfilling too.

-I wonder why schools and colleges don’t spend an inordinate amount of their time developing deep understandings of an individuals strengths.
-It’s important to a well rounded education to shore up weaknesses, but the emphasis needs to be on what excites people; why they’re on this earth; where they can achieve their greatest successes; what will make them grin when they think, “...and I get PAID for doing this?“.
+I wonder why schools and colleges don’t spend considerable time developing deep understandings of an individuals strengths.
+It’s important to a well rounded education to shore up weaknesses, but the emphasis must be on what excites people; why they’re on this earth; where they can achieve their greatest successes; what will make them grin when they think, “...and I get PAID for doing this?“.

 If you’re at the beginning of your career right now please, oh please figure out your strengths.
 Look for what you’re passionate about and DO THAT.
 If you’re at the tail end of your career, live in your strengths NOW and ensure you’re aligning with them.
 It’s the only way you will be truly happy and at your absolute height of productivity.